reflectoring/reflectoring.github.io/content/blog/2022/2022-07-25-node-logging-winston.md

 Winston allows us to use multiple transports.
 It is common for applications to send the same log output to multiple locations.

-To use multiple transports we can just add multiple transport implementation to our logging configuration:
+To use multiple transports we can just add multiple transport implementations to our logging configuration:

 ```javascript
 const { format, createLogger, transports } = require("winston");